Last Updated on 21/06/2025

 Listening to customers is one of the most underrated aspects of marketing.
 It not only helps improve products and services but also lets one know what customers hold dear.
 Surveys, reviews, and social media interactions are some sources of feedback.

-Perhaps it repeatedly observes complaints over waiting times through reviews online.
-On improving this particular area, one ends up not only satisfying the customer but also adding to one’s reputation.
+Perhaps it repeatedly observes complaints over waiting times through online reviews.
+By improving this particular area, one not only satisfies the customer but also enhances one’s reputation.

 Reacting to the feedback shows your commitment toward your customers, ultimately building trust and loyalty.